What Is 20COGS? Scam? Or Easy Cash?

 So, you may only need to complete one offer to reach that payout.

-The downside here, is I can imagine that once you’re nearly at your 20cogs, something could go wrong with one of the previous offers and it will go back to amber.
+Is I can imagine that once you’re nearly at your 20cogs, something could go wrong with one of the previous offers and it will go back to amber.

 Maybe you are unable to complete one of the other offers available and then you’re stuck, not being paid.